Tripura: No takers among Bru refugees for government’s repatriation offer

 As per government records, 32,000 Brus still live in six relief camps in Tripura’s north district as Internally Displaced Persons (IDP).
 But not all of them are recognised by the Government of Mizoram and thousands are going to be left behind, even if the repatriation process succeeds.

-Why aren’t all Brus recognised?
+Why aren’t all Bru IDPs recognised?

-An identification drive carried out by Govt of Mizoram in six Bru transit camps of Tripura in August decided that all Bru IDPs living in Tripura would have to return to Mizoram in a final phase of repatriation starting October 03, after which there would be no further benefits coming from the central or state governments.
+An identification drive carried out by the Government of Mizoram in six Bru transit camps of Tripura in August decided that all Bru IDPs living in Tripura would have to return to Mizoram in a final phase of repatriation starting October 3, after which there would be no further benefits coming from the central or state governments.

-In the previous identification drive held in 2016, Mizoram Bru Displaced Peoples Forum (MBDPF) president Apeto Sawibunga says, nearly 1000 families from all six camps were excluded from the identified list, which would mean they wouldn’t get to return to Mizoram and stay in limbo for the rest of their lives.
+In the previous identification drive held in 2016, nearly 1,000 families from all six camps were excluded from the identified list, Mizoram Bru Displaced Peoples Forum (MBDPF) president Apeto Sawibunga said.
+It meant they wouldn’t get to return to Mizoram and stay in limbo for the rest of their lives.

 A fresh identification drive was held from August 27 this year in the camps and the un-identified were given a chance to count themselves in.
-But roughly 350 families didn’t find their names in the identified list, even in this drive.
+But roughly 350 families did not find their names in the identified list.

 Only Electors Photo Identity Cards (EPIC) were accepted as valid identity document by Mizoram officials during this identification.
-Only those identified by Mizoram as IDPs would be allowed to take part in repatriation process.

-3,500 families were identified across the Bru camps during this identification process.
+At least 3,500 families were identified across the Bru camps during this identification process.
 But 1,200 families comprising 7000-8000 people didn’t make it in the list and there is no word about their fate.
 Even if this repatriation process kicks off successfully, there is no way they could join it, neither are they residents of Tripura.

-These eight thousand people would be lost in limbo, caught between the State’s paranoia of illegal residents and xenophobia.
+Why don’t the identified Brus want to go back?

-Why don’t the identifies ones want to go back?
+Mizoram Bru Displaced Peoples Forum (MBDPF), a refugee organisation, has been the sole reorganised body representing Brus living in Tripura since their exodus from Mizoram in 1997.
+On July 3, 2018, BJP-led National Democratic Alliance (NDA) government at the Centre struck an agreement with state governments of Mizoram, Tripura and MBDPF.
+The package offered Rs 1.5 lakh housing assistance to refugees in three installments, Rs 4 lakh for sustenance which would be handed over after 3 years, Rs 5,000 monthly cash assistance and free ration for two years.

-MBDPF has been the sole reorganizing body representing Brus living in Tripura since their exodus from Mamit, Kolasib and Lunglei districts of Mizoram in 1997, following an ethnic crisis back home.
-On July 03, 2018, BJP-led National Democratic Alliance (NDA) government at the centre struck an agreement with state governments of Mizoram, Tripura and Mizoram Bru Displaced Peoples Forum (MBDPF) – a refugee body.
-The package offered Rs.
-1.5 lakh housing assistance to refugees in three installments, Rs.
-4 lakh assistance for sustenance which would be handed over after 3 years, Rs.
-5,000 monthly cash assistance and free ration for two years.
+The agreement offered by the Centre was met with severe resentment in the camps, where Brus rejected it citing grounds of insecurity and risk of ethnic crises.

-The agreement offered by the Centre was met with severe resentment in the camps, where Brus rejected it outright citing grounds of insecurity and risk of ethnic crises.
+MBDPF suffered splits and new groups emerged like the Mizoram Bru Displaced Peoples Coordination Committee, Mizoram Bru Indigenous Democratic Movement, Shiv Committee, many of which went on to demand a Bru ADC in Mizoram after repatriation.

-MBDPF suffered splits and new groups emerged like the Mizoram Bru Displaced Peoples Coordination Committee (MBDPCC), Mizoram Bru Indigenous Democratic Movement, Shiv Committee, many of which went on to demand a Bru ADC in Mizoram after repatriation.
+MBDPF general secretary Bruno Msha said they placed forth a few demands before the Joint Monitoring Group (JMG) for Bru repatriation at a meeting held in New Delhi in September this year.
+The demands included land allotted to the refugees back in Mizoram prior to repatriation, one-time payment of cash awards promised in repatriation package and cluster villages.
+Msha said these were solely to reassure Brus living in camps about safety and security of return.

-Mizoram Bru Displaced Persons Forum (MBDPF) general secretary Bruno Msha told this publication that they placed forth a few demands before the Joint Monitoring Group (JMG) for Bru repatriation at a meeting held in New Delhi in September this year.
-The demands which include visiting land allotted for them back in Mizoram prior to repatriation, one-time payment of cash awards promised in repatriation package and cluster villages are solely attempts to reassure Bru’s living in camps about safety and security of return, he reasoned.
-However, he also said the demands were not accepted and now the leaders are finding it hard to ‘convince’ the refugees to return home.
+However, he said the demands were not accepted and now the leaders are finding it hard to convince the refugees to return home.

 Politics of food

-Kanchanpur Sub-Divisional Magistrate Abhedananda Baidya told this correspondent that food, ration supplies and cash dole were stopped to the Bru camps from October 01 as per instruction from the Ministry of Home Affairs (MHA).
+Kanchanpur SDM Abhedananda Baidya said that food, ration supplies and cash dole were stopped to the Bru camps from October 1 as per the instructions from the Home Ministry.

 “The supplies were supposed to continue till September 30 as per instruction from the MHA.
 We have not received any new directive.
-So, everything is going on as per orders”, he said.
+So, everything is going on as per orders,” he said.

-Shortly after their arrival in Tripura in 1997, central government announced a rehabilitation package for Bru’s, that included 600 grams of rice for every adult person living in the refugee camps every day and 300 grams of rice for every minor on a daily basis.
-The package also had provisions for cash dole of Rs.
-5 per adult per day, Rs.
-2.5 for every minor in a day, one soap in a year, a pair of slippers every year and a mosquito net in every three years.
+Shortly after their arrival in Tripura in 1997, the central government had announced a rehabilitation package for Brus that included a daily supply of 600 grams of rice for adults and 300 grams for minors.
+The package also had provisions for monetary assistance of Rs 5 per day for adults, Rs 2.5 for minors, one soap in a year, a pair of slippers every year and a mosquito net in every three years.

-The central government has stopped these meagre supplies thrice including now, in a desperate attempt to convince the Bru displacees to return home.
-The desperation further fuelled by Tripura’s attitude, which sees them as a liability – a huge population occupying land, consuming resources with no chance to give anything in return.
+These meagre supplies were stopped by the government in order to convince the refugees to return home.
+The desperation was further fuelled by Tripura’s attitude, which viewed the refugees as a liability – a huge population occupying land, consuming resources without generating any returns.

 The resumption orders came in phases, till January 15, 2019, March 31, 2019 and finally till September 30.
 Meanwhile, coercion to return has continued.